Skip to main content

 Next Topic: Backend Task Scheduling and Cron Jobs Cheat Sheet

 Backend performance optimization is the practice of improving server-side application speed, throughput, and resource utilization through systematic measurement and tuning.
-In modern distributed systems, even small improvements—reducing query time from 100ms to 20ms—can translate to dramatic gains in user experience and infrastructure cost savings.
+In modern distributed systems, even small improvements—reducing query time from 100ms to 20ms—translate to dramatic gains in user experience and infrastructure cost savings.
 The key insight: measure before optimizing.
-Premature optimization wastes time on non-bottleneck code, while data-driven optimization targets the 20% of code causing 80% of performance issues, making every engineering hour count.
+Premature optimization wastes engineering time on non-bottleneck code, while data-driven optimization targets the 20% of code causing 80% of performance issues.
+In 2026, eBPF-based observability and OpenTelemetry's unified telemetry pipeline have fundamentally changed how teams diagnose and resolve backend bottlenecks at scale.

 What This Cheat Sheet Covers